rheyse/sma/README.md

 1. **File Ingestion Module**: Processes uploaded files using Pandas for CSV/XLS and PyMuPDF for PDFs.
 2. **NLP & Parsing Module**: Uses NLTK for text processing and learning requirement extraction.
 3. **Content Data Store**: Uses a Pandas DataFrame to store and query available learning content.
 4. **Recommendation Engine**: Uses TF-IDF vectorization and cosine similarity to match requirements with content.
+Skill terms are given extra weight in the TF-IDF input to better reflect course relevance.
 5. **Streamlit Frontend**: Provides an interactive user interface for the entire process.

 ### Data Flow